-The undersigned appoints Julian D. Singer, [●], and [●], and each of them, attorneys and agents with full power of substitution to vote all shares of common stock of Catalyst Biosciences, Inc. (the "Company") which the undersigned would be entitled to vote if personally present at the 2022 Annual Meeting of Stockholders of the Company scheduled to be held at [●] on June 8, 2022 at [●], at :.m., local time] (including any adjournments or postponements thereof and any meeting called in lieu thereof, the "Annual Meeting").
+The undersigned appoints Julian D. Singer, [●], and [●], and each of them, attorneys and agents with full power of substitution to vote all shares of common stock of Catalyst Biosciences, Inc. (the "Company") which the undersigned would be entitled to vote if personally present at the 2022 Annual Meeting of Stockholders of the Company scheduled to be held on [●], 2022, at 8:00 a.m., Pacific Time, at 611 Gateway Boulevard, Suite 710, South San Francisco, California 94080 (including any adjournments, postponements, reschedulings, or continuations thereof and any meeting which may be called in lieu thereof, the "Annual Meeting").